StringEpsilon/Alnilam/docs/components/Router.md

 ### Caveats

 0. Do not change the history prop value at runtime.
 That will break the Router.
 Future versions might not accept the updated prop at all.
+1. Nesting one Router inside another will have various unforeseen sideeffects.
+Alnilam will throw an exception in development mode.